LambdaCalculusDev/LambdaCalculus/README.md

 For example, if you type `(\x. \y. y) (...)`, the contents of `(...)` never matter or being touched.
 It's like an "if" statement with condition being false.

-Thus, only the necessary calculations occur, allowing us to work with infinite constructions that in other languages ​like Python would result in an endless loop.
+Thus, only the necessary calculations occur, allowing us to work with infinite constructions that in other languages like Python would result in an endless loop.